 Spain went into Coronavirus lock down on March 15.
 Here's my daily blog to keep me sane and you informed with things you wish you knew.
 Or probably preferred not to know...
-Saturday March 14, 2020 - Day 0 So kids are now off school for 2 weeks, all sports activities cancelled whilst the shops … Continue reading Lock Down Hell
+Days 0-8 - week 1 - and so it begins.
+Saturday March 14, 2020 - Day 0 So kids are now off school … Continue reading Lock Down Hell – week 1

 If we gave birth to teenagers who then regressed, I truly believe the human population would quite literally face extinction.
 The only way we, as parents, can mentally and physically deal with the onslaught of adolescent hormones is because we still remember the halcyon days of teeny tiny cute babies and toddlers that once gave … Continue reading The Terrible Teens